A Fatty Liver Spreads to all Your Organs

 This phenomenon underscores how interconnected our bodily systems truly are and why maintaining optimal hepatic health should be everyone's priority.
 You might wonder now: How do I know if my liver is fatty?

-- The next section will guide you through identifying signs indicative of having a fatty liver disease.
+- The following section will guide you through identifying signs indicative of having a fatty liver disease.

 Identifying Fatty Liver Disease

 Fatty liver disease, often a silent killer, can be challenging to identify due to its subtle symptoms.
-The key is being proactive and understanding the crucial tests involved in detecting this condition early on.
+The key is being proactive and understanding the crucial tests early in detecting this condition.

 Understanding ALT Test For Detecting Fatty Liver Disease

 A primary method of identifying fatty liver disease involves an Alanine Aminotransferase (ALT) test.
-This enzyme resides within your cells until there's damage or inflammation causing them to release into your bloodstream.
+This enzyme resides within your cells until damage or inflammation causes them to be released into your bloodstream.

 Importance Of Triglycerides Test

-Besides the ALT test, another significant indicator for diagnosing fatty liver disease is through measuring triglyceride levels in our body via blood testing.
-WebMD points out that having too much fat stored in our bodies may lead not only towards obesity but also increases chances of developing conditions like heart disease and diabetes alongside a fatty liver.
+Besides the ALT test, another significant indicator for diagnosing fatty liver disease is measuring triglyceride levels in our body via blood testing.

 Risks Associated With A Fatty Liver